- 1 The name of the process

 - “Show statistics” button, when it activated, the “Filter” button appears and in each action, trigger and condition the number of repetitions for each contact is shown, as well as the number of times this action, trigger, condition has already been performed;

-- Process status button;
+- Center alignment button;

-- save button;
+- Save button;

 Demonstration of statistics and filter will help you to see the progress of the process, at what stages of the process contacts are stuck.
 You can use this data to adjust your sales funnel.